rkhullar/jwt-api-test/readme.md

 #### Trusted Uploads
 Your application has functionality for users to upload pictures or documents.
-The frontend calls your backend endpoint with an access token from an authorization service like okta, auth0, or cognito.
+The frontend calls your backend endpoint with an access token from an identity management service like okta, auth0, or cognito.
 The backend responds with an AWS presigned s3 post, and the frontend that to perform the upload directly to the s3 bucket.

 For this use case the concept of the custom JWT can add additional security in the opposite direction.
 We want to reassure